 This might sound a little confusing, so let’s break it down.

-For a website to be live – that is, it can be accessed by anyone with an internet connection – it needs to be on a server that is constantly connected to the internet.
-For instance, if you wish to start a WordPress blog, you will need a server where the blog will live, else it won’t be accessible to the public.
+For a website to be live (accessible to anyone with an internet connection), it needs to be on a server.
+For instance, if you wish to start a WordPress blog, you will need a server that will host the blog, else it won’t be accessible to the public.

 Because this server is constantly connected to the internet, anyone with an internet connection can connect with this server and request to view your site.

 Organically, managing your website server and site software requires technical solutions such as command lines.
 This is where cPanel saves the day.
 It has a graphical user-friendly interface that makes it easy to manage your server, even if you have no technical skill.

 WordPress, on the other hand, is a database-driven content management system that makes it easy to create and add/remove content from a website.
 Even with zero coding skills, you can seamlessly add new posts, pages, media, etc. to a WordPress website.

 The WordPress and cPanel combination is to live for, especially for people know nothing about coding.
 While WordPress helps you build your blog/website, cPanel lets you manage it efficiently.

 How Do I Log into my WordPress cPanel?

 By default, upon creating a hosting account your web host provider will send you a welcome email that contains the link to your cPanel for WordPress hosting and your username and password.

 Maybe they didn’t, or, perhaps, you can’t find the email anymore.
 Whatever be the case, there’s a workaround.